go-acme/lego/docs/content/usage/cli/_index.md

 draft: false
 ---

-Lego can be use as a CLI.
+Lego can be used as a CLI.

 <!--more-->